Stuycs-K/final-project-10-linc-negronm/WORKLOG.md

 ### 5/24

-Wrote a controller class using the Konstantinnovich model as a base, then implemented movement for the hero such that it can go in all the cardinal directions and won't run into walls.
+Wrote a controller class using the Konstantinovich model as a base, then implemented movement for the hero such that it can go in all the cardinal directions and won't run into walls.

 ### 5/25